hackclub/hackclub/workshops/interactive_maps/README.md

 - Tweak the buttons and add new styles to them
 - Maybe add in a bit of music?
 The possibilities are endless
 ##### Debugging
 If you have followed the tutorial word by word, the end result would come out as expected.
-Else if you have some trouble in some part, feel free to check up n the project's final code at the repl.
+Else if you have some trouble in some part, feel free to check up the project's final code at the repl.
 You can also compare your code with the final source code by visiting https://text-compare.com/.
 ### A fun fact
 The term 'patching' and 'patches', in software development, came from the early days when punch card code was the norm.
 To fix an error in the punch card, developers used to patch up the hole with a fabric.
 And that's it for his workshop, Happy coding!